R. Kelly arrested in Chicago on federal charges including child pornography, racketeering in 2 indictments

 Kelly was out walking his dog Thursday when he was arrested by Homeland Security agents and New York Police Department detectives in Chicago on two separate indictments.
-The singer is being held by federal authorities at the Metropolitan Correctional Center in Chicago and is expected to appear in federal court Friday morning.
+The singer is being held by federal authorities at the Metropolitan Correctional Center in Chicago and is expected to appear in federal court on Friday.

-A federal grand jury handed down a 13 count indictment in the Northern District of Illinois Thursday, the U.S. Attorney's Office in Chicago.
-The R&B singer has been charged with child pornography, enticement of a child and obstruction of justice.
+A federal grand jury handed up a 13 count indictment in the Northern District of Illinois Thursday, the U.S. Attorney's Office in Chicago said.
+The R&B singer has been charged with one count of conspiracy to receive child pornography, two counts of receiving child pornography, four counts of producing child pornography, five counts of enticement of a minor to engage in criminal sexual activity, and one count of conspiracy to obstruct justice.

-Kelly also faces racketeering charges as apart of a separate five-count indictment out of the Eastern District of New York.
-Friday morning, federal agents were conducting a search in the singer's residence in Trump Tower in Chicago, ABC News reports.
+Kelly also faces racketeering charges as apart of a separate five-count indictment out of the Eastern District of New York, where prosecutors say Kelly is at the center of an "enterprise" of managers, body guards, drivers and personal assistants to recruit women and girls to engage in illegal sexual activity with Kelly.

 RELATED: R Kelly facing charges in New York City